 All that’s left to do now is visit one of your blog posts and see if the code works.
 Here is what the most popular posts by views section look like on our test WordPress blog:

-We hope this article helped you learn how to display popular posts by views in WordPress.
-You may also want to check out our article on how to display popular products in WooCommerce and our beginner’s guide to WordPress custom fields.
+We hope this WordPress tutorial helped you learn how to display popular posts by views.
+You may also want to check out our expert pick of the best related posts plugins for WordPress and our piece on what makes a high-converting landing page.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.